imclerran/roc-isodate/README.md

 ## Known Issues
 - As mentioned above, no support yet for any strings containing time data, or for intervals.
 - Not performance optimized - regexing, or better yet a finite state machine parser would be much more performant.
+- Also mentioned above: Basic CLI platform's Utc type does not support dates before 1970-01-01.

 ## ISO 8601 Date/Time Format
 Description of ISO date/time [format](FORMAT.md) (WIP)